Ecoatex

 Building strategic relationships across the value chain:

-Revenue through material sales, joint development agreements, and licensing.
-Supported by accelerator programs (Village Capital, Sage, Truist, Halcyon), Ecoatex is preparing for pre-seed investment to expand pilot operations and secure supply/customer partnerships.
+Revenue through material sales, formulation and technical development services, joint development agreements, and potential licensing.
+Supported by accelerator programs and non-dilutive funding, Ecoatex is preparing for pre-seed investment to expand pilot operations and secure supply and customer partnerships.

 Revenue Generation

-Ecoatex generates revenue through sales of advanced cellulose materials and customized products to manufacturers in textiles, nonwovens, coatings, and composites.
+Ecoatex generates revenue through sales of engineered cellulose materials, coating formulations, and specialty cellulose intermediates to manufacturers in packaging, coated materials, nonwovens, regenerated fibers, and other industrial applications.

 Core Offerings